HuiningYuan/BILLIE/README.md

                                                          v_t = 0.001*v_xx + 0.001*v_yy - p_y - 0.1*v - v*v_x - u*v_y
     To run this case on cpu, run: python main.py --data Navier-Stokes To run this case on gpu, run: python main.py --data Navier-Stokes --gpu 0

+A more mature version of BILLIE will be available when the paper is published.